 Consider including videos if showing usage adds to the products proposition or highlights the product’s benefits.
-Shoppers find videos helpful, however keep them short, impactful and don’t rely on sound (use titles if necessary).
+Shoppers find videos helpful, however, keep them short, impactful and don’t rely on sound (use titles if necessary).

 Shoppers look at images first.
 Your product needs to be instantly recognisable.
-Your images need to be a good quality and show the most up to date packaging.
+Your images need to be of good quality and show the most up to date packaging.
 Their file name should be consistent with the product description.

-The primary image should be of the product and the secondary images should show alternatives views, serving suggestions, lifestyle images or current marketing collateral.
+The primary image should be of the product, and the secondary images should show alternatives views, serving suggestions, lifestyle images or current marketing collateral.

 Ensure that your images represent the product that the shopper will get delivered.

 Understand key shopper missions for your retailer and ensure that the range offered reflects this and potential consumption occasions.
 Is gifting a mission?
 Align products and pack sizes to both mission and occasions.

 The fixed space offered by traditional stores is no longer an issue here.
 Unfortunately, this is also true for your competition and opens up opportunities for a broader range of competition and competitive categories.
 Online also offers opportunities for products not traditionally sold, where word of mouth (driven by digital channels) can drive demand.

 Retailers frequently use the assortment to create a point of difference v their competition, as risks are reduced, and lack of shelf space restrictions means niche brands or growing segments (on-trend) can increase their point of difference.

 The frequency of range reviews also changes the dynamics in this channel.
 No longer does a retailer have to wait for a range review to come upon a timetable or store resources to update their range.
 In this channel, it can be done at a flick of a switch.